voodooattack/e2d/readme.md

 __transform.js__

-This function used to perform matrix calculation, now it simply operates as a canvas transform operation.
+`transform([a,b,c,d,e,f], children...)` is a convenience function for advanced developers to add a transform to the current stack.

 ```javascript
 var transformOperation = e2d.transform(